Samsung/Tizen.NET/_posts/2019-12-02-Build-an-Widget-application-for-Galaxy-Watch.md

 </privileges>
 ```

 #### Step 2.
-Creating the Widget Base
+Create the widget base
 [WidgetBase](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.WidgetBase.html) is the abstract class for widget instance.
-You should define your widget base, which is inherited from the ```FormsWidgetBase``` class as below.
+Define your widget base, which is inherited from the ```FormsWidgetBase``` class, as shown below.
 ```cs
 class MyWidgetBase : FormsWidgetBase
 {